mrisher/smtp-sts/reporting.md

   connection.
 * `receiving-mx-helo`: (optional) The HELO or EHLO string from the banner announced during the reported session.
+* `receiving-ip`: The destination IP address that was using when creating the outbound session.
+It is provided as a string representation of an IPv4 (see below) or IPv6 ([@!RFC5952]) address in dot-decimal or colon-hexadecimal notation.
 * `total-successful-session-count`: The aggregate number (integer) of successfully negotiated TLS-enabled connections to the receiving site.
 * `total-failure-session-count`: The aggregate number (integer) of